Hypocrite Idler (2010)

-At Significant Objects, originally intended to be a one-shot experiment (running from July through November 2009), in 2010 Josh and cofounder Rob Walker published another 100+ stories, raising funds for the mentoring programs Girls Write Now and 826 National; and they sold a collection of 100 object-oriented stories to Fantagraphics.
-It’s forthcoming in Fall 2011.
+At Significant Objects, originally intended to be a one-shot experiment (running from July through November 2009), in 2010 Rob Walker and I published another 100+ stories, raising funds for the mentoring programs Girls Write Now and 826 National; and we sold a collection of 100 object-oriented stories to Fantagraphics.

-Here at HiLobrow in 2010, in addition to co-editing the site with Matthew Battles (TIME named the site one of the Best Blogs of 2010; click here to find out about a few of HiLobrow’s ongoing projects), Josh produced a series of Radium Age Science Fiction podcasts [not possible without Pazzo Books and thereministe Peggy Nelson], and re-periodized American and European generations through the 1790s.
+Here at HILOBROW in 2010, in addition to co-editing the site with Matthew Battles (TIME named the site one of the Best Blogs of 2010; click here to find out about a few of HILOBROW’s ongoing projects), I produced a series of Radium Age Science Fiction podcasts [not possible without Pazzo Books and thereministe Peggy Nelson], and re-periodized American and European generations through the 1790s.

-He also demonstrated Jack Kirby’s debt to Radium Age sci-fi, published a couple of stories (“City on a Spill” and “The Lawless One“), unearthed his own long-forgotten memoir, revealed the secret origin of punk, provided the world with more evidence of time-traveling smartphone users, researched the transformation of the meaning of “X” in pulp fiction during the Cold War, and analyzed the semiotics of Star Wars.
+Also at HILOBROW this year, I demonstrated Jack Kirby’s debt to Radium Age sci-fi, published a couple of stories (“City on a Spill” and “The Lawless One“), unearthed my own long-forgotten memoir, revealed the secret origin of punk, provided the world with more evidence of time-traveling smartphone users, researched the transformation of the meaning of “X” in pulp fiction during the Cold War, and analyzed the semiotics of Star Wars.

-In 2010, Josh and Matt raised funds through Kickstarter to publish The Ballad of Cocky the Fox, a serialized novel by James Parker.
+In 2010, Matthew Battles and I raised funds through Kickstarter to publish The Ballad of Cocky the Fox, a serialized novel by our friend James Parker.
 This project involves beautiful illustrations and prints by Kristin Parker, an excellent newsletter by Patrick Cates, and t-shirts whose production was overseen by Susan Roe.
-In 2011, HiLobrow will publish a small print run of Parker’s novel — the first book under our imprint!
+In 2011, HILOBROW will publish a small print run of Parker’s novel — the first book under our imprint!

-Josh and Matt are also very proud of the fiction contests that HiLobrow ran in 2010 — under the auspices of HiLobrow’s Magister Ludi, Patrick Cates.
+Matt and I are proud of the fiction contests that HILOBROW ran in 2010 — under the auspices of HILOBROW’s Magister Ludi, Patrick Cates.
 The winning stories were superb.
 All of Patrick’s puzzles and contests were amazing; once he’s free of his duties as editor of The Sniffer (see above), he’ll return to doing these for us.

-At the invitation of HiLobrow’s Joe Alterio, in 2010 Josh moderated a SXSW panel on Indirect Collaboration; and he presented a PechuaKucha-style slideshow at the first-ever Boston Bookfuturists happening, organized by Matthew Battles, Joanne McNeil, and Peggy Nelson.
+At the invitation of Joe Alterio, in 2010 I moderated a SXSW panel on Indirect Collaboration; and I presented a PechuaKucha-style slideshow at the first-ever Boston Bookfuturists happening, organized by Matthew Battles, Joanne McNeil, and Peggy Nelson.

-In 2010, Josh also acted the role of a boulder and a villain in a play written and directed by James Parker.
-He coached youth baseball.
-He moved into a new office, in West Roxbury (Boston).
-He manages the Hermenautic Circle, an online secret society.
-And he’s producing an iPhone app/game with Rick Pinchera; hopefully, it will be ready to download this winter.
+In 2010, I coached youth baseball.
+I moved into a new office, in West Roxbury (Boston).
+I continued to manage the Hermenautic Circle, an online secret society formed in 2007.
+And I’m producing an iPhone app/game with Rick Pinchera; hopefully, it will be ready to download this winter.